IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 # Description
-This directory contains the sample Terraform code to create a virtual server instance (VSI) image.
+This directory contains the sample Terraform code to create a virtual server instance image.

 # Prerequisites